AbhishekGowda28/daily-coding/CODE_OF_CONDUCT.md

 ## Branching guid lines

 - Create a branch from the relevant branch and merge it to the same branch.
+- Before creating PR, please rebase the branch with the parent branch.
-- Any changes related to documentation should be under **documentation** branch
+- Any changes related to documentation should be under **documentation** branch.
-- Any changes related to feature changes should be under **dev/feature** branch
+- Any changes related to feature changes should be under **dev/feature** branch.
-- Any changes related to bugs should be under **bugs** branch
+- Any changes related to bugs should be under **bugs** branch.
-- Delete the branch after the code has been merged
+- Delete the branch after the code has been merged.

 ## Few other guid lines